 Yellow Pea cooked with Radish, a Bengali Vegetarian Daal Recipe

-The vegetarian meal was so good that I decided to write the recipe here on my blog.
-This simple Dal for sure needs the mention.
+The vegetarian dish was so delicious that I couldn't resist sharing the recipe on my blog.
+This simple Dal definitely deserves recognition.

 - Total Time: 25 mins